WEEE-Open/pytarallo/README.md

     - you having an account on pypi.org
     - your account being owner or maintainer of the pytarallo package
     - you entering your username and password when prompted by twine

-Remember to
-7. `rm -rf dist/` before uploading a new release